MicrosoftDocs/azure-devops-docs/docs/work/reference/apply-pattern-matching-to-string-field.md

 ---
-title: Apply pattern matching to a string field | Team Services & TFS
+title: Apply pattern matching to a string field | VSTS & TFS
 description: Syntax and usage for the MATCH element to force values in a field of String type to follow specified pattern - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit